NithishSindhe/practice/readme.md

 # django practice

 make repo
-clone on local system
+clone on local system,
-add a file into repo stage the file,commit, push
+add a file into repo, stage the file,commit, push